MaCLR: Motion-aware Contrastive Learning of Representations for Videos: Experiments

 \subsection{Action Detection on AVA}

-In previous sections we showed that self-supervised representation can generalize to new domains within the same downstream task (\ie, action recognition).
-However, we believe that self-supervised representations can go beyond that and also generalize to novel downstream tasks, since they do not optimize for any task specific objective.
-To test this, we transfer \ours{} representations to the new task of action detection, which requires not only to recognize the action class, but also localize the person performing the action.
+In the previous section we showed that \ours{} can generalize to new video domains within the same downstream task (\ie, action recognition).
+However, we believe that our self-supervised representation can go beyond that and also generalize to novel downstream tasks, since it is not optimized for any task specific objective.
+To test this, we transfer \ours{} representation to the new task of action detection, which requires not only to recognize the action class, but also localize the person performing the action.

-We evaluate action detection on the AVA dataset~\cite{gu-ava2018} which contains 211k training and 57k validation videos.
+We evaluate action detection on the AVA dataset (CC-BY-4.0)~\cite{gu-ava2018} which contains 211k training and 57k validation videos.
 Spatiotemporal labels (i.e., action classes and bounding boxes) are provided at 1 FPS rate.
-We follow the standard evaluation protocol and compute mean Average Precision over 60 action classes, using an IOU threshold of 0.5.
-We follow the Faster-RCNN detector design of \cite{slowfast} and use the Visual pathway architecture of Table~\ref{table:arch} as the detector backbone.
+We follow the standard evaluation protocol and compute mean Average Precision over 60 classes, using an IOU threshold of 0.5.
+We follow the Faster-RCNN detector design of \cite{slowfast} and use the Visual pathway architecture of Sec.~\ref{sec:arch} as the detector backbone.
 We fix the training schedule to 20 epochs with an initial learning rate of 0.1 and a batch size of 64~\cite{slowfast}.

 Results are shown in Table~\ref{table:ava}.
 Clearly, video pretraining plays a critical role in action detection, as demonstrated by the low mAP of 6.6 when training from scratch and the substantially lower AP achieved by supervised pretraining on ImageNet (pretrained 2D convs are inflated into 3D for fine-tuning~\cite{carreira-i3d2017}) compared to supervised pretraining on K400.
-As for self-supervised pretraining, both the RGB-only baseline and \ours{} outperform ImageNet supervised pretraining, again demonstrating the importance of pretraining on videos.
-Moreover, \ours{} again outperforms both the RGB-only baseline and the recent CVRL approach, which also only uses RGB inputs for pretraining.
+As for self-supervised pretraining, both the Visual-only baseline and \ours{} outperform ImageNet supervised pretraining, again demonstrating the importance of pretraining on videos.
+Moreover, \ours{} again outperforms both the Visual-only baseline and the recent CVRL approach, which also only uses RGB inputs for pretraining.

-Finally, we note that \ours{} even outperforms the supervised Faster-RCNN pretrained on K400.
-To our best knowledge, we are the first to demonstrate that self-supervised video representation can transfer to action detection and match the performance of fully-supervised pretraining.
+Finally, note how \ours{} even outperforms the supervised Faster-RCNN pretrained on K400.
+To the best of our knowledge, we are the first to demonstrate that self-supervised video learning can transfer to action detection and match the performance of fully-supervised pretraining.